dart-lang/pana/test/goldens/end2end/onepub-1.1.0.json_report.md

     * contains a `version` property, and,
     * does not contain a `publish_to` property.

-`pubspec.yaml` from the repository URL missmatch: expected `https://github.com/noojee/onepub.dev` but got `https://github.com/onepub-dev/onepub`.
+`pubspec.yaml` from the repository URL mismatch: expected `https://github.com/noojee/onepub.dev` but got `https://github.com/onepub-dev/onepub`.
 </details>

 ### [*] 5/5 points: Provide a valid `README.md`